Welcome to our new website!

 Our computing curriculum is planned to demonstrate progression.
 We measure the impact of our curriculum through the following methods:

-- Evidence of computing used, recorded in shared folders and books across the curriculum
+• Evidence of computing used, recorded in shared folders accross the curriculum